5.1 – Things you should know by now

 = 16.3 * 250

 = Rs.
 4,075/-

-As you can notice, either which ways you calculate, you arrive at the same P&L value.
+As you can notice, either of which ways you calculate, you arrive at the same P&L value.

-For a moment, let us assume the trade was not closed on 19th Dec, and in fact carried forward to the next day i.e 20th Dec.
-Also, let us assume HDFC Bank drops heavily on 20th December – maybe a 8% drop, dragging the price to 880 all the way from 955.
+For a moment, let us assume the trade was not closed on 19th Dec, and in fact, carried forward to the next day, i.e. 20th Dec.
+Also, let us assume HDFC Bank drops heavily on 20th December – maybe an 8% drop, dragging the price to 880 all the way from 955.
 What do you think will happen?
 In fact, can you answer the following questions?